 In 2013 the garden was gifted to Perennial, the only UK charity dedicated to helping all those who work in or are retired from horticulture, in times of need.
-Bernard continues to fully fund the garden and is still involved in its day-to-day development, but Head Gardener Annie Dellbridge and her team of gardeners and volunteers now maintain the garden for the enjoyment of visitors from April to September.
+Head Gardener Annie Dellbridge and her team of gardeners and volunteers now maintain the garden for the enjoyment of visitors from April to September.

 With special thanks to Marcus Harpur, Jonathan Ward and Charlie Colmar for the photography used on these pages.